SumiSastri/dev-blogs/docs/fullstack-JavaScript/part9-javascript-and-api-calls.md

+---
+layout: default
+parent:  Fullstack JavaScript
+nav_order: 14
+title: How JavaScript handles API calls
+last_updated: Feb 2024
+---

-# How JavaScript handles API calls?
+# How JavaScript handles API calls

 To send and receive API calls from clients to servers, JavaScript's native middleware, the Fetch API can be used out of the box with no setup, since NodeJS v18 as it can be read by browsers and runs in the node environment server-side.